Burcu Dağ

 Burcu Dağ (born June 28, 1981) is a Turkish female para-archer competing in the women's Compound bow Standing event.

 She began with archery in 2011.
 She shoots right-handed.

-Dağ won a gold medal in the individual and another gold medal in the team event at the 2013 World Para-archery Championships held in Bangkok, Thailand.
+Dağ won a gold medal in the individual event and another gold medal in the team event at the 2013 World Para-archery Championships held in Bangkok, Thailand.

 In 2014, she won a bronze medal with her teammates Gülbin Su and Handan Biroğlu, and a gold medal in the mixed team event at the European Para-Archery Championships in Nottwil, Switzerland.